16 Red Thunder Down Under

 ‘How did these measures work?’

-‘The tester and subject typically sat next to each other at a table, with the tester slightly behind the subject.
+‘The tester and subject typically sat opposite each other at a table.
 This was to facilitate a ‘relaxed but controlled atmosphere’.

 In one case the tester went go like this: Now.
 ‘I’m going to say a Cole Porter song title, and I want you to say the first thing that comes into your head.
 ‘All Through the Night’.’